AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/use-cases.md

 <!-- IMAGE TO COME WITH NEW ACTIVATE TAB POST BI-DIRECTIONAL -->

-Collaborators can activate audiences to Experience Platform using self-serve [destinations](/help/guide/destinations/experience-platform.md) or cloud data warehouses (such as Amazon S3 or Snowflake) for use in campaigns.
+Collaborators can activate audiences to Experience Platform using self-serve [destinations](/help/guide/destinations/experience-platform.md) or cloud data warehouses (such as [!DNL Amazon S3] or [!DNL Snowflake]) for use in campaigns.
 To learn more about activating audiences, refer to the [activate](../collaborate/activate.md) guide.

 >[!NOTE]
 >